Online Consultation

 Long-term Complications of PCOS

-High insulin levels can increase body weight and lead to obesity, hypertension, diabetes, and altered lipid profiles.
-These factors together create metabolic syndrome, increasing the risk of heart disease or stroke later in life.
+High insulin levels can increase body weight and contribute to obesity, hypertension, diabetes, and altered lipid profiles.
+These conditions together form metabolic syndrome.

 These factors combine to create a syndrome known as metabolic syndrome, increasing the risk of heart disease or stroke later in life.